-The age-2 index is correlated with the fishable biomass two, three and four years later (Fig. 12); lags of two to four years in such a correlation might be reasonable considering that the main contribution to the fishable biomass comes from sizes corresponding to ages 4 to 6 years.
-The recent low numbers of small shrimps presage a decrease of the fishable biomass in the coming years to below the average of the late 1990s.
-The estimates are checked and are correlated for serial correlation (autocorrelation), which only was the case for the correlation of age 2 shrimps and the fishable biomass with 2 years lag.
+The age-2 index is correlated with the fishable biomass two, three and four years later (Fig. 13); lags of two to four years in such a correlation might be reasonable considering that the main contribution to the fishable biomass comes from sizes corresponding to ages 4 to 6 years.
+These relationships are corrected for serial correlation (autocorrelation) if it is found significant which only was the case for the correlation of age 2 shrimps and the fishable biomass with 2 years lag.
 The regressions of age-2 numbers and of fishable biomass with three and four year lag have strong correlation, which indicate that shrimp enter the fishable biomass as 5 to 6 year old shrimps.